• Skip to primary navigation

 FEBRUARY IS HERE YA’LL!
 CAN YOU BELIEVE IT?
 FEBRUARY WRAPS UP THE TIME OF YEAR WHEN OUR BODIES ARE CRAVING “REST AND REFRESH” TIME.

-Young Living is kindly giving us tools for free (with qualifying purchase) this month to help us rest and restore alligator winter skin and eyes that may have been spending too much time in front of a screen.
+Young Living is kindly giving us tools for free (with a qualifying purchase) this month to help us rest and restore alligator winter skin and eyes that may have been spending too much time in front of a screen.

 I don’t know of another company that will give someone $190.00+ worth of product for free when spending 300+$, (or $96 for spending $190+), and yet YL does…. every single month. 🥰

-Lushious Lemon is one of my all time favorite Young Living essential oil blends.
+Lushious Lemon is one of my all-time favorite Young Living essential oil blends.
 I don’t know of a single person who doesn’t LOVE this aroma.
 This month we’re getting the Lushious Lemon Hand Lotion as part of our gift with purchase.
 YL never creates a product without a healthy purpose, and not only does the hand lotion nourish skin, the aroma just makes a person happy!
 (If you’re feeling grumpy or perhaps have a grumpy family member, you’ll never go wrong by diffusing the situation with a few drops of Lushious Lemon EO in your diffuser 😉)

 If you aren’t yet utilizing the Loyalty Rewards opportunity (more free products and points to accumulate and use for purchasing MORE free products of your choosing), consider the benefits!
 You can learn more about how Loyalty Rewards works here: https://www.youngliving.com/us/en/learn/loyalty-rewards

 Loyalty Rewards orders also have the opportunity this month to receive 10 extra points (=free product) and the BLOOM YL essential oil blend.
 BLOOM can be used topically or diffused.
-It is a beautiful edition to skin care ( a combo of Vetiver, Blue Cypress, Davana, Royal Hawaiian Sandalwood, Clove, Jasmine, Carrot seed, Spearmint, Geranium, and Sacred Frank).
+It is a beautiful addition to skin care ( a combo of Vetiver, Blue Cypress, Davana, Royal Hawaiian Sandalwood, Clove, Jasmine, Carrot seed, Spearmint, Geranium, and Sacred Frank).
 During your hibernation time, do a little pubmed.gov 🤓digging on each one of these, and you find out exactly why (purpose) BLOOM was created 😍.

 I’m especially excited that we’re getting IlluminEYES for free this month, as it’s something I’ve recently added to my daily regimen.
 Too much screen time is definitely taking a toll on my eyes, as well as normal aging…… and I’ve got a strong genetic predisposition to macular degeneration (and my eyeballs aren’t getting any younger🤪).
 It’s much easier to be proactive than to try to reverse an active degenerative state in the body, so here I am…. give me all the eye health tips!
-I’m already wearing blue blocker glasses when in front of the computer, I use beneficial essential oils around the bony orbits of my eyes, and drink NingXia Red daily.
+I’m already wearing blue blocker glasses when in front of the computer, I use beneficial essential oils around the bony orbits of my eyes and drink NingXia Red daily.
 Our eyes need the proper support tools to function well, and IlluminEYES supports eye health.
-In addition to eye happy vitamins, you’ll notice that IlluminEYES has Wolfberry fruit powder, Marigold Flower Extract, and Acerola cherry extract.
+In addition to eye-happy vitamins, you’ll notice that IlluminEYES has Wolfberry fruit powder, Marigold Flower Extract, and Acerola cherry extract.
 Do some digging friends….
 God gave us so much protection and healing directly from the garden.

 Coconut Lime Replenishing Body Butter is another one of my favorites!
 My dry winter legs soak this creamy body butter in, and it literally smells like I just stepped into somewhere tropical, warm, and happy⛱🏝☀️!
 You won’t be disappointed, and neither will your skin!